YSU-CSIS-SE/csci-5802-tooldemo-elasticsearch/docs/runningTool.md

     "tagline" : "You Know, for Search"
   }
   ```
 7. Now that Elasticsearch is up and running we can interact with its JSON based REST API using any HTTP client to talk to it (curl, [Sense](https://chrome.google.com/webstore/detail/sense-beta/lhjgkmllcaadmopgmanpapmpjgmfcfig?hl=en), [RESTClient](https://addons.mozilla.org/en-US/firefox/addon/restclient/)).
-We will use [Fiddler](https://www.telerik.com/download/fiddler).
+We will use [Fiddler](https://www.telerik.com/download/fiddler) in the tutorials on the [Tutorials](tutorials.md) page.

 8. Follow the Fiddler link above and download the .exe file to install Fiddler on Windows.